lumi-a/masters-thesis/thesis.typ

   ])),
   caption: [A response to the prompt in @example-prompt.
 The responding LLM was `gpt-4.1-nano` with a temperature-parameter of $1.2$.], ) <example-response>

+Furthermore (though this was not done in the shown examples), the python-code can be generalised on some sets of parameters.
+For instance, the `get_items` functions could accept an integer-parameter `length` that tells the function the maximum allowed size of the list.
+Our evaluation-function $Score$ then rejects lists exceeding the provided `length` by returning a score of $0$, and we may mathematically analyse the asymptotic behaviour of the function for large `length` after the fact.
+To make generalisation across different values of `length` more likely, we could also evaluate the function on multiple different values and take a weighted average.

 == Tuning the FunSearch-Output <sec-funsearch-tuning-introduction>